JetBrains CodeCanvas 2024.2 Help

 • Instance type – the resources allocated to the dev environment that will be used for creating the warm-up snapshot.

-• Script path – a path to the shell script that will run during the warm-up snapshot creation.
+• Script – a shell script that will run during the warm-up snapshot creation.
 You can use this script to install project dependencies, build the project, and so on.
 Note that the script is run before the IDE indexes are created.
 To make this work, you should first create a script file in the repository connected to the template.
+CodeCanvas will run the script in the Script working directory.

 • Parameters – environment variables that will be available in the warm-up.
 Use them to provide sensitive data to the warm-up environment like user credentials or access tokens.
 Learn more